VietHuynh3001/BREAST_CANCER/README.md

 To explore the biological significance of the identified biomarkers, Enrichment Analysis is conducted.
 Specifically, Gene Ontology (GO) terms are analyzed to determine the biological processes and molecular functions associated with these genes.
 This step is performed to ensure the selected biomarkers are relevant to cancer biology.

 # 3.Results:
 ## 3.1.
-Differential Expression Analysis (DEA)
+Differential Expression Analysis

-In the first stage of this project, Differential Expression Analysis (DEA) was conducted on the TCGA-BRCA dataset to identify genes with significant expression changes between cancer and normal samples.
-Based on the statistical threshold of |log₂FC| > 0.5 and P < 0.05, a total of 1,340 differentially expressed genes (DEGs) were identified.
+In the first stage of this project, Differential Expression Analysis was conducted on the TCGA-BRCA dataset to identify genes with significant expression changes between cancer and normal samples.
+Based on the statistical threshold of |log₂FC| > 0.5 and P < 0.05, a total of 1,340 differentially expressed genes were identified.
 Within this set, 456 genes were found to be up-regulated, while 886 genes were classified as down-regulated.
 The distribution and significance of these candidates are clearly illustrated in the Volcano plot, where specific focus was placed on the up-regulated genes due to their potential roles in diagnosis and treatment.

 <p align="center">
   <img src="result/Vocano_plot.png" width="600"/>